mediaprophet/SocialWeb-WebExtensionDev-v4/notes/app/ui.md

 An old example (2015) for social is: http://dev.webcivics.org/  use dummy data on the form.

-An old exmaple for work stuff-  that is incomplete - is https://webcivics.github.io/CooperativeProjects/
+An old example for work stuff-  that is incomplete - is https://webcivics.github.io/CooperativeProjects/

 ## Others